 Painful joints, swelling, sudden intense pain, these are the hallmarks of gout — a type of arthritis that is caused by the buildup of uric acid.
 Gout usually affects the joints, particularly the base of the big toe, causing gout attacks of severe pain as well as swelling.

-Fortunately, this condition is simple enough that we can easily study the various causes and risk factors of gout and how to potentially alleviate its symptoms.
+Fortunately, this condition is simple enough that we can easily study the various causes and risk factors for gout and how to potentially alleviate its symptoms.
 In fact, the current research has found a plethora of simple dietary and lifestyle modifications that can help those who suffer from this debilitating condition.